Skip to main content

 1. Only the creator, assignee, or admin can update status

-2. Contact the problem owner or administrator
+2. Contact the rock owner or administrator

 3. Add a comment requesting the status change